BTteamDev/new-tag-ponytown-custom-server/README.md

 # new-tag-ponytown-custom-server
-That guide is mainly for beginners.
+This guide is mainly for beginners.

 To add a new tag you need:
   - Open "tags.ts" file